-Your adventure starts the evening before the hike, with a pre-departure briefing at the Fiordland Cinema.
-Here you’ll learn about the Hollyford Track, and the highlights and challenges ahead.
-The following morning, you’ll meet here again at 8.40am ready for to set off.
+Your Hollyford Wilderness Adventure starts in Te Anau the evening before the hike, with a pre-departure briefing.
+Here you’ll learn about the Hollyford Track, the highlights and challenges ahead.

 Local cafés and restaurants provide a variety of dining options, from fish and chips to fine dining, and the opportunity to sample local Fiordland fare of venison, lobster and other seafood.
 Te Anau offers seven days a week shopping facilities with competitively priced goods, including high quality apparel, gift and souvenir shops.
 A full range of services exists within the town including ATM facilities, two major banks, service stations (offering fuel and workshop facilities), rental cars, a medical centre and a dentist.